 When considering what elements to incorporate into your presentation, you want to choose things that add to your presentation only.
 You don't want to fill the space with fluff or too many competing elements.
 This will distract your audience from what you're trying to convey.

 Your slideshow or other visual presentation is an aid to your overall presentation.
 What you say is the foundation.

 What you say to the audience is your oral presentation or speech.
 This is where the narrative of your information is presented.
 This is your opportunity to connect with your audience on a person-to-person level to present your topic.

 Your audience isn't going to remember everything you say, even if you give the most compelling speech of all time.
-But, with the right visual presentation support, they will retain more of the important details after your presentation ends.
+But, with the right visual presentation support, they will retain more important details after your presentation ends.

-Think of your oral presentation as a way to connect with your audience emotionally, and your visual presentation as an opportunity to embed and reinforce the data and details of your presentation.
+Think of your oral presentation as a way to connect with your audience emotionally and your visual presentation as an opportunity to embed and reinforce the data and details of your presentation.

 - engage the audience and keep them interested

 - boil down information to the most important points to encourage retention

 - add images, audio, and video that will increase the audience's understanding of your presentation

 However, what you show should NOT do the following.